Persecution and Resistance of Jehovah's Witnesses

 Jehovah's Witnesses are banned by GDR Minister of the Interior Steinhoff.

-In the show trial before the GDR Supreme Court against nine leading Jehovah's Witnesses, sentences ranging from 8 to 15 years to life imprisonment are handed down.
-Numerous other trials follow in the coming months.
+In the show trial before the Supreme Court of the GDR against nine leading Jehovah's Witnesses, sentences ranging from 8 to 15 years to life imprisonment are handed down.

 In "Operation North," some 9,800 Jehovah's Witnesses from Ukraine, Belarus, the Baltic republics and Moldova are deported to Siberia by the USSR Ministry of State Security.
 These were a large portion of the Soviet Jehovah's Witnesses, who were living mainly in the western regions of the Soviet Union's territory, which had been expanded at the end of World War II.
 The cruel deportation of the Witnesses also resulted in their faith spreading to other parts of the Soviet Union through the Siberian camp system.